-The Network Systems and Cyber Security program is offered exclusively at Hocking College’s Logan Educational Site.
+The Cyber Security and Network Systems program will be offered at Hocking College’s main campus.

-Securing data systems is a major ongoing challenge in today's world, and our Network Systems and Cyber Security degree program can prepare you to enter this exciting and challenging field.
+Securing data systems is a major ongoing challenge in today's world, and our Cyber Security and Network Systems degree program can prepare you to enter this exciting and challenging field.

 There is a growing need for more hands-on experienced professionals.

 Employment of information security analysts is projected to grow 37 percent from 2012 to 2022, much faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.